Mary Ellen is my super friend.

 Mary Ellen is also super modest.
 She didn’t want me to use her real name for this article.

-I insisted, because I’m super stoked to tell you about the secret superpower she didn’t even know she had.
+I insisted because I’m super excited to tell you about the secret superpower she didn’t even know she had.

 Until she stumbled upon The Crying Lady in the Parking Lot.

 Outside of Michael’s.
 Yes, the crafts store.

 Here’s the story…